gatsbyjs/gatsby/docs/blog/2020-07-08-blog-2.0/index.md

 title: "Announcing Blog Theme 2.0"
 date: 2020-07-08
 author: Laurie Barth
-excerpt: "Gatsby blogs are a great part of the Gatsby ecosystem and now they're even easier to build out of the box.
+excerpt: "Gatsby blogs are a core part of the Gatsby ecosystem and now they're even easier to build out of the box.
 Introducing the new and improved Blog Theme version 2.0."
 tags:
   - gatsby-themes
   - mdx